 Also, email or ring up to reserve tables before you go.
 You can always cancel when you get there if plans change.
 There’s nothing worse than going into a restaurant, finding it’s fully booked or randomly closed on a Monday, then spending hours trudging round looking for somewhere decent and getting hangry (that’s hungry-angry FYI).
 You end up getting sick of looking and just go into anywhere and it ends up being a rip off.
 Reserving is pretty much mandatory in some cities anyway.
 In uber-organised Munich, you’ll be cast out into the street to die if you’ve not booked.
 And possibly spat on.

 10. Buy a (collapsible) water bottle and don’t buy water

 Don’t throw money away on planet-killing, single-use plastic water bottles that cost £1+.
 For about the same price, you can get a reusable one that folds up when empty, so it won’t take up space in your bag once you’ve finished your drink.
 And it won’t take up space on the earth for the next million years.

-If you found this blog post helpful, why not hover over the image below and save it to your Pinterest board?
+If you found this blog post about travel planning tips helpful, why not hover over the image below and save it to your Pinterest board?